ioBroker/ioBroker.docs/docs/en/admin/objects.md

 These are the top levels of the object hierarchy.
 Here, the name of the instance, for example, and the respective structure of the data are created as the top level.

 ### 2 - name
 The name of the object is given in this column.
-In addition, a preceding icon shows which hierarchy level this is (device, channel or data point)
+In addition, a preceding icon shows which hierarchy level is involved here (device, channel or data point)

 The values in this column can be edited.

 ### 3 - type
-The type in the hierarchy level, which was already visible in the Name column from the preceding icon, is explicitly mentioned again here.
+The type in the hierarchy level, which was already visible in the Name column by the preceding icon, is explicitly mentioned here again.
 The pull-down menu in the column header can be used to filter for these types and, for example, only display all data points.

 ### 4 - role
 The role specifies how user interfaces such as .vis and material should handle this data point.
 This is basically the function of this object briefly described using a term.
 You can then filter again.